dbakewel/netbots/README.md

 **sendRecvMessage(self, msg, destinationIP=None, destinationPort=None, retries=10, delay=None, delayMultiplier=1.2)**

-Sends msg to destinationIP:destinationPort and then returns the reply. sendRecvMessage is considered **synchronous** because it will not return until a reply is received.
+Sends msg to destinationIP:destinationPort and then waits and returns the reply. sendRecvMessage is considered **synchronous** because it will not return until a reply is received.
 Programmers can think of this much like a normal function call.

 msg must be a valid message.